Zion Williamson Had One Of The Best Blocked Shots You’ll Ever See

 James, whose Lakers team is playing the 76ers in Philadelphia on Sunday, had apparently decided to make a side trip to Charlottesville, Virginia, to check out the college game.

-Yahoo Sports speculated that James may have been there to “recuit” Williamson, or perhaps he is ” just a big basketball geek.”
+Yahoo Sports speculated that James may have been there to “recruit” Williamson, or perhaps he is ” just a big basketball geek.”
 Williamson would not be eligible to sign with an agent while still an active college paper, while the Lakers are extremely unlikely to have a high enough draft position to be in any position to pick Williamson this offseason.

 Look at where Zion is when the ball is caught pic.twitter.com/qu5G2saCNd